mariajosemv/platzi-codes/README.md

-# platzi-codes
+# python-exercises
-Challenges of Platzi courses
+- Challenges of Platzi courses.
+- Random Challenges from Internet